Kimskogfelter/Dala-signal-konsult-ab/README.md

 * CODE:
   * The code for the social media links in the footer are taken from Love Running project.
 URL: https://github.com/Code-Institute-Solutions/Love-Running-Solutions.git
+  * The hexagon shape for the images was taken from:  <https://css-tricks.com/css-grid-and-custom-shapes-part-1/>

 * TECHNOLOGIES